jjliewie/jjliewie/README.md

 I'm Julie, and I'm a highschool student.

-Most of my repositories are private...
+Most of my repositories are private & I've only been using github since recently...

 I'm currently just going through leetcode and solving problems & learning algorithms.